vfarcic/devops26/manuscript/18-boot.md

 We did not dive into everything Jenkins X Boot offers.
 We still need to discuss how to use it to update or upgrade Jenkins X and the related components.
 There are also a few other features that we skipped.
 For now, I wanted you to get a taste of what can be done with it.
 We'll discuss it in more detail in the next chapter.
 Right now, you should have at least a basic understanding of how to install the platform using Jenkins X Boot.
 More will come soon.

 Just like in the previous chapters, now you need to choose whether you want to move to the next chapter right away or you'd like to have a break.
 If you choose the latter, the Gists we used to create the cluster contain the instructions on how to destroy it as well.
 Once the cluster is no more, use the commands that follow to delete (most of) the repositories.
-The next chapter will contain an explanation how to create everything we need from scratch.
+The next chapter will contain an explanation of how to create everything we need from scratch.

 ```bash
 hub delete -y \